reubenharry/haskell-docs/docs/docs/resources/resources.md

 [foldl](https://hackage.haskell.org/package/foldl) is a beautifully documented library for writing folds (aka reduces) that are efficient and makes one pass over data.
 This is a good library to expand your understanding of `Functor` and `Applicative`, and to understand efficiency concerns in a functional language.

-[diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/) is a very well documented library for constructing 2D diagrams.
+[diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/) is a very well documented and powerful library for constructing 2D diagrams.

-[Gloss](https://hackage.haskell.org/package/gloss) is a simple but easy to use library for building 2D animations and games.

 ### Compiler

 [This is the guide to the Haskell compiler, GHC](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/)